When can we pedal?

 Events out of PW’s control: If we need to cancel your cruise because of events that are out of Pedal Wagon’s control (i.e. protests, riots, natural disasters, etc.), you will receive a raincheck good for any future cruise of the same value – not a refund.
 This determination is up to the Pedal Wagon, not the customer.
 We will always operate with an abundance of caution in mind.

-**If you have specific cancellation questions for Cincinnati, please contact Stuart at Stuart@pedalwagon.com**
+**If you have specific weather and cancellation questions, please contact us at firstname.lastname@example.org**

 Is pedaling difficult?